Billy McKinney Player Props: Yankees vs. Orioles

 Billy McKinney At The Plate

-- McKinney is hitting .250 with three doubles, a triple, four home runs and two walks.
+- McKinney has three doubles, a triple, four home runs and two walks while batting .262.

-- Looking at the 21 games he has played this year, he's went deep in four of them (19.0%), and in 6.1% of his trips to the plate.
+- In 18.2% of his games this year, he has homered, and 6% of his trips to the plate.

-- McKinney has driven in a run in six games this season (28.6%), including one multiple-RBI game.
+- McKinney has driven in a run in six games this year (27.3%), including one multiple-RBI game.

-- He has scored in seven of 21 games so far this year.
+- He has scored in seven games this season (31.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.